 Try to be the first down in the water before the rest jump in so that the water is still clear.
 There are some big fish but they’re very good at hiding among the rocks.

-The pigs actually expect the boats during that time and will make their way out of the jungle and to the shore.
-Totally fearless of humans.
-They will even accept hand feeding.
+The pigs expect the boats to come during that time and will make their way out of the jungle and to the shore.
+They were totally fearless of humans and would even accept hand feeding.

-Take a swim in the evening when high tide comes in.
-There are floats for rent too but only a few.
-Or you can bring your own.
+It is nice to swim in the evening too when high tide comes in.
+There are floats for rent as well but only a few.
+We saw that some people had brought their own floats.

-Some people even bring out the plastic chairs from the dining area and wedge the feet of the chairs into the sand.
+Others used the plastic chairs from the dining area and wedged the feet of the chairs into the sand.
 This way they can sit and soak in the water at the same time.

 Sunset at Pulau Sembilan

-Don’t expect to see much of the sunset as it’s on the other side (IceStar’s) of the island.
-Everyone flocks there after the steamboat dinner.
+The sunset is on the other side (IceStar’s) of the island.
+Everyone in our group (plus us) went to check it out after the steamboat dinner.

 If you were to search up more photos of Pulau Sembilan online: